rivernihil/5th-ed-modified-zener-psion/psion.md

 #### Telepathic Field
 Starting at 2nd level, when an ally within 60' of you enters into a psionic clash, you may use your reaction to take their place instead.

-#### Split Brain
+#### Memory Manipulation
-Starting at 6th level, when you cast *psionic probe*, you may target an additional creature.
-At 10th level, you may target 3 creatures, and at 14th level, you may target 4 creatures.
+Starting at 6th level, when you successfully cast a telepathic spell on a creature, you may additionally alter their memory so that when the spell ends they do not recall being affected.
+Depending on the conditions under which they were affected by this memory loss, they may be aware that their mind has been tampered with, and who may or may not have been a likely candidate for that manipulation.

 #### Native Telepath
 Starting at 6th level, you can communicate telepathically with any creature you can see or any willing creature you are aware of as long as you are on the same plane of existence.
 You don't need to share a language with that creature, but it must be able to understand at least one language.